 - Audit results analysis confirmed that ISAGO audits improved audit report quality, increased focus on management systems, and drove alignment of ground operations processes between a GSP's headquarters and their network.
-These facts are demonstrated by a significant increase in the number of findings raised in 2018, totalling nearly 5000 and increasing the average from 3 to 20 per audit.
+These facts are demonstrated by a significant increase in the number of findings raised in 2018 and 2019, totalling nearly 9,500 and increasing the average from 3 to 20 per audit compared to previous years.

 - An ISAGO Audit is based on the standards and recommended practices published in the ISAGO Standards Manual (GOSM).
 The GOSM is available free of charge to a Ground Service Provider that signs an ISAGO Audit Agreement or an Airline that signs an ISAGO Airline Membership Agreement.
 It is also available and in other formats to purchase from IATA publications.

 - All ISAGO status information and access to ISAGO Audit Reports is done through the ISAGO Registry, accessible tor ISAGO-registered Ground Service Providers and airlines that have signed the ISAGO agreement.

 - If you are an airline interested in accessing the ISAGO-registered Ground Service Providers per airports and all ISAGO Audit Reports, please contact us at firstname.lastname@example.org.